SAP Product Allocation and Customer Relations

-This process translates easily to eCommerce.
-When the customer is on the web shop, checking availability, the eCommerce store runs an ATP check first in SAP.
+This process translates easily to the Corevist Platform.
+When the customer is in the SAP webshop, checking availability, the Corevist Platform runs an ATP check first in SAP.
 After the ATP check, you layer an automated “allocation check” on top of the ATP calculation.
 The logic looks like this:

 - ATP check in SAP.
 Using manufacturing lead times, outstanding purchase orders, and more, the algorithm asks, “Is there any inventory available to promise?”

-- YES – proceed to allocation check in SAP.
+- YES – proceed to SAP product allocation check.

 - NO – alert customer that there is nothing available to promise.

-- Allocation check in SAP.
+- SAP Product allocation check.
 Using the customer segmentation and prioritization which you have built into SAP, the algorithm asks, “How much of their requested inventory is this customer allowed to order?” and returns a quantity within the time-horizon rules set in SAP.

 The Bottom Line: Where do you want friction to occur?